doprdele/Packt/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## License 📄
+## License

 This project is available under **Mozilla Public License 2.0 (MPL-2.0)**

-Please the license carefully before using this software.
+Please read the license carefully before using this software.
 If you have any questions about licensing, please open an issue.

 ---

 <div align="center">
-  Built with ❤️ and 🌊 by Paylicier
+  Built with  and  by Paylicier
 </div>